AndrewEllis93/Print-Tuning-Guide/README.md

         - These instructions are for V2, but the process should be similar for Trident.
     - On all CoreXY printers: [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).
 - Ensure that your pulleys, idlers, and extruder gears/idlers are all clean.
 Debris can accumulate and compress in the teeth.
+- You may have poor quality belts. **Only use genuine Gates brand belts.**
 - You may have poor quality motor pulleys and idlers.
     - I, and a few others, have had improvements from switching to authentic Gates brand pulleys and idlers.
 They are more expensive, but are worth it in my opinion.
         - On v2 at least, you only need them for A/B motors and X/Y idlers.
 Don't waste the money on Z.